 Semester 4 Degree project 30 credits

 In the core courses, you will meet with your teacher and fellow students in small groups in a seminar setting.
-All of the students are expected to do the assigned reading and actively engage with the material of the course, coming to class prepared to discuss and explore the topics at hand.
-In-class student presentations are frequent, as each student will specialise in a slightly different area, meaning that everyone can learn from everyone else.
 At the same time, you will be engaged in independent research and writing under the guidance of your teacher.
-Every course emphasizes original research, slowly building up the skills required to undertake your Master's thesis project.
+Every course emphasises original research, slowly building up the skills required to undertake your Master's thesis project.

-In the independent study and writing courses, you will work closely with a tutor to narrow down an area of investigation, build up a reading list, and write an original research paper that prepares you to tackle the thesis project.
+In the independent study and writing courses, you will work closely with a supervisor to narrow down an area of investigation to prepare you to tackle the thesis project.

-The MA thesis, which is written during the final term, is a text of approximately 13 000 words in which you will demonstrate your ability to make a contribution to a specific area within English linguistics.
-In it, you will present original research in solid academic prose, adhering to the highest standards of intellectual and scholarly rigor.
+The MA thesis, which is written during the final term, is a text in which you will demonstrate your ability to make a contribution to a specific area within English linguistics.
+In it, you will present original research in solid academic prose, adhering to the highest standards of intellectual and scholarly rigour.
 This will demonstrate your ability to embark on a career as a scholar or in any other area in which a thorough mastery of English and intellectual work at a high level are required.

 Completing the Master's Programme in English, specialising in English Linguistics, will help you to develop intellectually, refining your research and analytical skills in ways that will prepare you either for doctoral study or for employment beyond the university in a wide array of fields.

-Below you will find the details about eligibility requirements, selection criteria, and tuition fee.
-For information on how to apply and what documents you need to submit, check the application guide.
-For this programme, besides the general supporting documents, you also need to submit two programme-specific documents: 1. a statement of purpose; 2. one or two independently written academic essays totalling no less than 8 000 words.
+Below you will find details about eligibility requirements, selection criteria and tuition fees.
+For information on how to apply and what general documents you need to submit, check the application guide.
+Besides the general supporting documents, you also need to submit two programme-specific documents: 1. a statement of purpose (1 page) in which you clearly indicate which specialisation or specialisations of the programme you are applying to; 2. one or two independently written academic essays totalling no less than 8,000 words.
 The issues treated in the essay and the method used should preferably be relevant to the selected specialisation of the Master's programme.

-These two programme-specific documents should be sent via email to email@example.com Submit all other supporting documents to www.universityadmissions.se as instructed in the application guide.
+These two programme-specific documents should be sent via email to firstname.lastname@example.org.
+Submit all other supporting documents with your application to universityadmissions.se as instructed in the application guide.

-A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university.
-The main field of study must be English or an equivalent subject.
+Requirements: Academic requirements A Bachelor's degree, equivalent to a Swedish Kandidatexamen, from an internationally recognised university, with English (or an equivalent) as the main field of study.

 Students are selected based on: